January 24, 2023

 For more information regarding the hazards of smoking on your dental health, please visit Jennifer Lopez Dental and see Dr. Jennifer M. Lopez for further guidance.

-The safety of dental x-rays has been one of the most debated topics in the medical field.
-If you are one of those people who try to avoid getting... moreHere at Jennifer Lopez Dental our friendly atmosphere and gentle to the touch approach are unparalleled, come take a virtual tour of our brand new state-of-the-art dental office!
+When it comes to maintaining good oral hygiene, brushing your teeth is often the first thing that comes to mind.
+However, flossing plays an equally... moreHere at Jennifer Lopez Dental our friendly atmosphere and gentle to the touch approach are unparalleled, come take a virtual tour of our brand new state-of-the-art dental office!